kaeeraa/kaede/docs/PLAN.md

 window.addEventListener("message", handleKaedeMessages);
 ```

 While it works, it doesn't look good to me.
-Adding a lot of window listeners can affect a launcher performance.
-If user has 20 extensions, that `handleKaedeMessages` function will fire on every new event in every extension, even if the event wasn't needed.
+Adding a lot of window listeners can affect launcher's performance.
+If user has 20 extensions, that `handleKaedeMessages` function will fire on every new event 20 times, even if no one wanted to listen to that event.

 Now I'm suggesting the next structure: